Mobile-Telematics/LoginAuthFramework-iOS/README.md

 ## Credentials
-***

 Before you start using the framework, make sure you registered a company accouunt in the [Datahub]() and obtained `InstanceId` and`InstanceKey`.
 If you are new, please refer to the [documentation](doc.telematicssdk.comm) and register your company account in Datahub.
 [Sing Up](https://userdatahub.com/user/registration)

 ## LoginAuth Framework setup

-To integrate, you need to perform a few simple steps:
+To integrate the framework, you need to perform a few simple steps:

 Step 1: Download the `LoginAuth.xcframework` library from this repository.